 Therefore, we would recommend that you adopt the calorie deficit target that best fits your situation based on the following values:

 Bonus Tip #3: Weigh Yourself Daily

 Trainers and nutritionists often claim it’s bad for mental health to check your weight more than once a week because doing so creates an obsession with the number on the scale.

-If you want to optimize fat loss, you’d want to weigh yourself daily, as indicated by a 2015 systematic literature review.
+If you want to optimize fat loss, you’ll want to weigh yourself daily, as indicated by a 2015 systematic literature review.
 (150)

 The researchers concluded that…

 regular self-weighing has been associated with weight loss and not with negative psychological outcomes.

 What’s more, a 2008 systematic literature review found that stepping on the scale regularly makes you less likely to regain pounds lost.
 (151)

 There are two main reasons it’s beneficial to use the scale often, ideally every day.